Bladder stones are hard masses of mineral that form in the bladder when it does not empty entirely.

-Diagnosis of bladder stones involves a consultation to discuss medical history and a physical examination.
-This is often followed by diagnostic imaging techniques, such as a spiral computed tomography (CT) scan, x-ray or ultrasound to confirm the presence of bladder stones.
+Diagnosis of bladder stones involves an initial consultation to discuss medical history and a physical examination.
+This is often followed by diagnostic imaging techniques, such as a spiral computed tomography (CT) scan, X-ray, or ultrasound to confirm the presence of bladder stones.

 Symptoms of bladder stones are usually only evident when the stones irritate the bladder lining or obstruct the flow of urine.
-The typical symptoms of a patient presenting with bladder stones may include:
+Some of the common symptoms that a patient presenting with bladder stones may complain of include:

 - Difficulty or pain upon urination